bflaven/ia_usages/ia_training_rag_custom/README.md

 I targeted five markets likely to be interested: RFP (request for proposal), HR (human resources), screenwriting, and journalism.

+The main core benefit is that RAG allows a human expert to navigate a dense corpus naturally, while maintaining a chain of traceability.

 This project also provided the perfect opportunity for a true experiment with Claude Code, from design to final presentation, including complete development.
 A complete project, from start to finish, with no assistance other than Claude Code.

 Consequently, a quick strategy was needed to safeguard the valuable Claude Code tokens so work could continue.